-The Toubkal base camp refuge Les Mouflons is located at 3,207 meters in height.
-Its 600 m² area allows it to offer single and family rooms with separate showers, as well as seven dormitories.
+The Toubkal base camp refuge Les Mouflons is located at 3,207m and it offers single and family rooms with separate showers, as well as seven dormitories.
 By default, you will be accommodated in a dormitory there; we can optionally try to accommodate you in a private room with en-suite facilities, but this depends on the availability and cannot be guaranteed.

 Click to view default accommodation

 *Accommodations are subject to availability.
 In case a particular hotel is fully booked for your desired dates we will replace it with a hotel of equal value and quality level.
 We will provide to you exact accommodation details upon booking confirmation.

 Packed lunches are included on both days, as well as a dinner on Day 1 and a breakfast on Day 2.

 The climb to Mt Toubkal is non-technical but demanding.
 This trip requires an excellent physical condition and solid trekking experience.
 No mountaineering or climbing experience required.
 The terrain varies, and the trails are often exposed to the sun.
 In the mountains, the route follows ancient Berber tracks, which can be high, steep, narrow, uneven and rough underfoot (read more about difficulty grades).
 Some parts of the walks are above the snow line.
 We will provide crampons if needed, which might be the case if doing the trip in the winter months.